 The databases are a tool that lets you search for journal and periodical articles, some of which are full text.
-For a complete list of the periodicals and indices available at the Thompson Library, go to http://libguides.umflint.edu/az.php.
+For a complete list of the databases available at the Thompson Library, go to http://libguides.umflint.edu/az.php.

 Thompson Library Links

-NOTE: The Encyclopedia Brittanica is good for “get stated” info and its related sources but encyclopedias and dictionaries are too general to use as sources for college papers.
+NOTE: The Encyclopedia Brittanica is good for “get stated” info but encyclopedias and dictionaries are too general to use as sources for college papers.

 The following is a list of websites that will help with the research and writing of a paper.
 When doing research on the Internet, students should be aware that there is both good and bad information because almost anyone can put a site on the Internet.
 Because websites are always changing, the University of Michigan-Flint and/or the English Department cannot be held responsible for all links included in the sites listed below.

 The official Library of Congress web site that includes historical photos, speeches (text and audio), maps, legislative information, research tools, and much more.

 This is the official site for the Smithsonian in Washington DC.
 It includes all museums in the Smithsonian, archives, the National Zoo (great photos) and more.

 This site includes statewide library catalog and borrowing service, librarian-recommended websites, and databases (magazines, journals, newspapers, and more).
 NOTE: these databases are similar to UMF’s library but not nearly as complete; use this only if you can’t get to the UMF library databases.